sigstore/sigstore-js/packages/client/README.md

 If the `SIGSTORE_ID_TOKEN` environment variable is set, it will use this to authenticate to Fulcio.
 It is the callers responsibility to make sure that this token has the correct scopes.

-### Interactive Flow

-If sigstore-js cannot detect ambient credentials, then it will prompt the user to go through the interactive flow.

 [1]: https://github.com/sigstore/rekor
 [2]: https://github.com/sigstore/protobuf-specs/blob/9b722b68a717778ba4f11543afa4ef93205ab502/protos/sigstore_bundle.proto#L63-L84